legendkartik45/racialslurs/README.md

-Here is a more detailed documentation for the code that counts the number of racial slurs in tweets in a CSV file, including information about the Python libraries used:

 Profanity Counter

 This application counts the number of racial slurs in each tweet in a CSV file and displays the profanity scores.
 It is implemented in Python using the Streamlit and pandas libraries.

 Dependencies

 To use the application, you will need to have the following libraries installed:

 Streamlit